Find out about: Tax rates and codes

 - shares in any profit or loss, and

 - is liable for any debt within the partnership.

-Companies with five or fewer shareholders can elect to be a LTC.
-Shareholders of a LTC are liable for tax upon the company's profit.
-They can offset the company's losses against their other income.
-A LTC is "looked-through" for income tax purposes.
+Companies with five or fewer shareholders can elect to be an LTC.
+Shareholders of an LTC are liable for tax upon the company's profit.
+They can offset the company's losses against their other income (subject to a loss limitation rule).
+An LTC is "looked-through" for income tax purposes.

 You can prepare a formal partnership agreement.
 You must register a limited partnership with the Companies Office.

 Partners share responsibility for running the business and share the profits and losses equally, unless an agreement says otherwise.

 The partnership distributes its income to the partners who each pay tax on their own share.
 The partnership itself does not pay income tax on its profits.
 Instead:

 - at the end of each year the net profit (without taking into account partners' drawings) is distributed between each partner, and

 - each partner then pays income tax on their share of the profit in their individual tax return, along with any other income they may have received.

 If there is a bona fide contract in writing and agreed to by all partners you can pay a salary or wage to a partner and deduct PAYE.